tonsky/Clojure-Sublimed/README.md

 ### Clearing results

-Finally, to clear evaluation results run `Clojure REPL: Clear Evaluation Results`.
+Finally, to clear evaluation results run `Clojure Sublimed: Clear Evaluation Results`.

 ### Editing settings

-To edit settings, run `Preferences: Sublime Clojure Settings` command.
+To edit settings, run `Preferences: Clojure Sublimed Settings` command.

 ## Default Key Bindings

-Sublime Clojure comes with no keybindings enabled by default to guarantee they won’t conflict with any other extension.
+Clojure Sublimed comes with no keybindings enabled by default to guarantee they won’t conflict with any other extension.

 This is the recommended keymap: